 To help out, I’ve trawled through loads of options out there and have come up with this review article so you can easily see the best options for yourself.
 I’ve included a handy buying guide and some FAQs to help answer any questions you may have.

-To begin with, we have the top 5 options available in the UK.
+To begin with, I have the top 5 options available in the UK.

 Top 5 Best Spray Mops UK